sorl/aino-convert/README.rst

 Cons
 ----
-- Requirements: convert, exiv2, wget
+- Requirements: convert, exiv2 is nice to have
 - Storage is local file storage only
 - Security (protecting the developer from himself)